 IMPORTANT: When a station is updated the information will be sent to the control unit.
 This might take a few seconds.
-In this way, up to 50 different station standards can be preset.
+In this way, up to 15 different station standards can be preset.
 VERY IMPORTANT!!
-If the Navtrack unit has been switched off, then all the stations must be updated before the unit can work properly.
+If the navtrack unit has been out of power supply, then all the stations must be updated before the unit can work properly.